Learn how to use a Mac and Mac OS X

 Upgrading from .Mac to MobileMe

-If you are a current .Mac (dot Mac) or future user of Apple's MobileMe service you'll need to upgrade your Mac to MobileMe.
+If you were a .Mac (dot Mac) or future user of Apple's MobileMe service and running a version of Mac OS X Leopard that doesn't have MobileMe in System Preferences, you'll need to upgrade your Mac to MobileMe.
 MobileMe is the next generation subscription-based service from Apple.
 Learn more about MobileMe at our What is MobileMe? guide.

 Requirements